DAISY Engraving Guidelines

 If a two-note chord has two trill marks, one for each note, input the first as normal, and the second as a symbol, until MuseScore allows us to input them both.

 M9.
-Use ‘Individual’ articulations for multiple articulations on a note
+Use ‘individual’ articulations for multiple articulations on a note

 If there are multiple articulations on a note, e.g., a tenuto with an accent, please enter ‘individual’ articulations; instead of the ‘composite’ articulations in the palette.
 The only exception is the “loure” (tenuto-staccato), which can be correctly exported as a detache or portato.

-For unmeasured cadenza, especially the ones spanning several systems, the ‘Bar Operation’ section of the handbook has detailed guidance for how to alter measure length and add uncounted measures in order to produce such passages with correct results.
+For unmeasured cadenza, especially the ones spanning several systems, the ‘Bar Operation’ section of the MuseScore handbook has detailed guidance for how to alter measure length and add uncounted measures in order to produce such passages with correct results.

 M11.
 Don’t use fake slurs or notes in cross-voice ties